alpacahq/alpaca-trade-api-python/README.md

 For example, the `o` field is renamed to `open`.

 ### polygon/Aggs.df
-Returns a pandas DataFrame object with the ticks returned by the `hitoric_agg`.
+Returns a pandas DataFrame object with the ticks returned by `hitoric_agg_v2`.

 ### poylgon/REST.last_trade(symbol)
 Returns a `Trade` entity representing the last trade for the symbol.